haresfaiez/haresfaiez.github.io/_posts/2017-06-06-The-thing-about-TDD.md

 comments: true
 title:  "The thing about TDD"
 date:   2017-06-06 21:12:00 +0100
-categories: Software, TDD, Design
+categories: Design
-tags: featured
+tags: Software, TDD, Design
 ---

 I have been thinking about the relation between types,